October 07 2021 – Diana L

 Black tea is so popular, you probably expected to see this one at the top of the list.
 Black tea has been proven to boost energy and alertness.

-Made from the leaves and buds of the Camellia sinensis plant, black tea contains caffeine and powerful catechins that have been shown to increase energy levels for up to six hours, so be careful what time of day you steep a cup of black tea.
-The caffeine content of black tea can vary based on the amount of loose tea used and length of the steep, but an 8oz cup typically ranges from 30-50mg of caffeine, compared to 91mg in an average 8 oz cup of coffee.
+Black tea is made from the leaves and buds of the Camellia sinensis plant.
+It contains caffeine and powerful catechins that have been shown to increase energy levels.
+Black tea can boost energy for up to six hours, so be careful what time of day you drink black tea.

 4. YERBA MATE TEA

-Yerba Mate originated in South America and has been consumed for hundreds of years.
+Yerba Mate, an herbal tea from South America, has been consumed for hundreds of years.
 The flavor of Yerba Mate is best described as green tea with a touch of peppermint.
 Yerba Mate provides a good source of energy, yet has less than half the caffeine content of coffee.
 Yerba Mate creates an energy boost by increasing metabolism and providing a sense of alertness.

 Traditionally enjoyed with a metal straw and gourd, Yerba Mate is packed with health benefits.
-It also blends well with other ingredients such as in Samurai Spirit Mate, Mocha Hazelnut, or Toasted Mate Spice.
+It also blends well with other ingredients such as in Samurai Spirit Mate or Mocha Hazelnut.
 Read on if you'd like to learn more about Yerba Mate.

 5. GINGER TEA

 Ginger has been used as an ayurvedic medicinal aid for hundreds of years.
 The sweet but spicy taste can be found in many caffeine-free tea blends.
-Ginger provides anti-inflammatory properties that help decrease tension and increase blood circulation which in turn may help boost energy, focus, and cognition.
+Ginger has anti-inflammatory properties that help decrease tension and increase blood circulation which may help boost energy, focus, and cognition.

 Ginger naturally helps improve the secretion of adrenal catecholamines which are compounds in our body that help modulate our consumption of energy.
 So give a cup of ginger tea a try next time you need a boost to go exercise.